NeilCFord/BrightonScienceFestival/minecraft/README.md

 **clear.py** - clear a space 25 blocks in all directions from the player's position, replacing the floor with stone.

-**trapped.py** - trap the player by surrounding him with the same kind of block as he is standing on.

-**free.py** - free the player from the above trap by replacing one wall with air.

-**magipi.py** - A simple demo of console messages and moving the player.
+**minecraft-magipi.py** - A simple demo of console messages and moving the player.
 As featured in [The MagPi magazine](http://www.themagpi.com/issue/issue-11/) Issue 11.

 **sphere.py** - Draws a radius 6 gold sphere in the air.
 Borrowed from Martin O'Hanlon I believe.

 **diamondsphere.py** - As above, but in diamond.

 **drawbuilding.py** - Draws a building 5 floors high with windows.
 Not sure where I got this from.

+**spiral_towers.py** - Creates a random collection of buildings.
+By Matthew Venn [Original repository](https://github.com/mattvenn/minecraft-pi)

 **Minecraft** - The minecraft python API folder.
 Included for ease of cloning.